 This AMP focuses on measuring the current level of service provided to the community.
-Once current levels of service have been measured, the Village plans to establish proposed levels of service over a 10-year period, in accordance with O. Reg.
-588/17.
+The current levels of service have been measured and the Village plans to maintain those levels of service over a 10-year period, in accordance with O. Reg.
+588/17 if financially possible.

-Proposed levels of service should be realistic and achievable within the timeframe outlined by the Village.
-They should also be determined with consideration of a variety of community expectations, fiscal capacity, regulatory requirements, corporate goals and long-term sustainability.
-Once proposed levels of service have been established, and prior to July 2025, the Village must identify a lifecycle management and financial strategy which allows these targets to be achieved.
+The proposed levels of service are realistic and achievable within the timeframe outlined by the Village.
+They are determined with consideration of a variety of community expectations, fiscal capacity, regulatory requirements, corporate goals and long-term sustainability.
+The levels of service have been established and identify a lifecycle management and financial strategy which allows these targets to be achieved.